CuddlyBunion341/bevy-multiplayer/README.md

 # bevy-multiplayer

 This is a simple example of how multiplayer can be achieved in [bevy](https://bevyengine.org/) using [renet](https://github.com/lucaspoffo/renet).
-[The associated blog article](https://dev.to/cuddlybunion341/multiplayer-in-rust-using-renet-and-bevy-17p6)
+[Associated blog article](https://dev.to/cuddlybunion341/multiplayer-in-rust-using-renet-and-bevy-17p6)

 ## Inspiration